-Eligible survivors include a widow(er) and children up to age 16 (age 25 if a student; no limit if disabled) who were living with or totally dependent on the deceased.
+Eligible survivors include a widow(er) and orphans younger than age 16 (age 25 if a student; no limit if disabled) who were living with or totally dependent on the deceased.
 The widow(er)'s pension ceases upon remarriage or cohabitation.